18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 ```
   for (i in (patients)){
 ```
-It then checks if the current block's hash value matches with that which is stored in the block directly after it, and if the 2 values are not equal, it initializes a variable called error to store the position of the blocks containing the hash mismatch, sets the loop's counter equal to the number of patients to end the loop and sets the flag value to 0 to indicate there is an error present.
+It then checks if the current block's hash value matches with that which is stored in the block directly after it, and if the 2 values are not equal, it initializes a variable called 'error' to store the position of the blocks containing the hash mismatch, sets the loop's counter equal to the number of patients to end the loop and sets the flag value to 0 to indicate there is an error present.
 ```
     if (blockchain[[i]][5]$new_hash != blockchain[[i+1]][4]$previous_hash){
       error = i